rjl-embedded/InfluxDB/README.md

 After your changes are done you can upload them with `particle library upload` or `Upload` command in the IDE.
 This will create a private (only visible by you) library that you can use in other projects.
 Do `particle library add InfluxDB_myname` to add the library to a project on your machine or add the InfluxDB_myname library to a project on the Web IDE or Desktop IDE.

 At this point, you can create a [GitHub pull request](https://help.github.com/articles/about-pull-requests/) with your changes to the original library.

 If you wish to make your library public, use `particle library publish` or `Publish` command.

 ## LICENSE
 Copyright 2018 Richard Lyon

-Licensed under the <insert your choice of license here> license
+Licensed under the GNU General Public license